-Conflict is difficult – it can slow down projects, drain enthusiasm, and even damage relationships, but there’s no real way to completely avoid it when two or more people are working together.
+Conflict is difficult.
+It can slow down projects, drain enthusiasm, and even damage relationships, but there’s no real way to completely avoid it when two or more people are working together.
 Work styles vary and personalities clash, which means disagreements are inevitable.
 But if the goal isn’t preventing conflict, what is it?
 The key to getting everyone within an organization to work well together is the ability to engage in productive conflict.
-Here are 5 HR tips for helping people work together productively – no matter their personalities.
+Here are five HR tips for helping people work together productively, no matter their personalities.

 1. Emphasize a common goal

 People on a team are working towards a collective, shared goal, but when tempers get hot or disagreements occur, that can be hard to remember.
 Different people may have different ways of completing the same task, which can be frustrating if their teammates fail to recognize their methods as effective and useful.

 By putting emphasis on a common goal, you can remind employees that they’re ultimately all on the same team.
 Try sharing project updates, revenue benchmarks, customer feedback, or any information that helps employees to measure their progress during monthly meetings or in a company bulletin or newsletter.
 Then, if and when conflict occurs, it will be easier for everyone to take a step back and realize that they’re all working towards the same outcome.

 In the same vein, it’s important to remind employees that they can’t, and indeed shouldn’t, do everything.
 Even on the same team and same project, people have areas of expertise, specialties, and unique interests that make them well-suited to certain aspects of the business, and deferring to that expertise can help coworkers understand that they should be doing the same.
 When people feel valued and valuable to a group effort, they’ll likely do better work—and stop causing division by infringing on their coworkers’ tasks.